codykingham/Verb_in_Biblical_Hebrew/readme.md

 This repository contains jupyter notebooks related to my research on verbal tense/aspect in Classical Hebrew.

-The primary question addressed be these notebooks is:<br>
+The primary question addressed by these notebooks is:<br>
 **Do explicit time markers affect the distribution of verbal tense within Classical Hebrew clause chains?**

 "explicit time marker" refers to a phrase that provides time reference at the clause level.